okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-sign-in-widget/main/index.md

 * `features.autoPush`: Displayed a checkbox to enable the "Send push automatically" function in the MFA challenge flow.
 It may be added to the policy configuration in a future release.

 * `features.smsRecovery`: Recovered the password for users with a configured mobile phone number by using an SMS message.
-See the [password recovery policy](https://help.okta.com/okta_help.htm?id=ext-add-self-service-password-reset) topic in the Okta product documentation to enable and configure a possession (for example, a phone) authenticator.
+See  [password recovery policy](https://help.okta.com/okta_help.htm?id=ext-add-self-service-password-reset) to enable and configure a possession (for example, a phone) authenticator.

 * `features.callRecovery`: Recovered the password for users with a configured mobile phone number by using a voice call.
-See the [password recovery policy](https://help.okta.com/okta_help.htm?id=ext-add-self-service-password-reset) topic in the Okta product documentation to enable and configure a possession (for example, a phone) authenticator.
+See [password recovery policy](https://help.okta.com/okta_help.htm?id=ext-add-self-service-password-reset) to enable and configure a possession (for example, a phone) authenticator.

 * `features.webauthn`: Prevented the widget from invoking the legacy Windows Hello factor.
-See the [sign-on policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-osop) in the Okta product documentation to enable and configure a possession authenticator.
+See [sign-on policy](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-osop) to enable and configure a possession authenticator.

 * `features.selfServiceUnlock`: Displayed the "Unlock Account" link so that users could unlock their accounts.
 See [self-service account recovery](https://help.okta.com/okta_help.htm?type=oie&id=ext-config-sspr) to enable this feature.